-Unless you take Highway 49 (which we didn’t), crossing into Gulfport or Biloxi from I-10 means you have to cross small bridges over various waterways.
-We crossed one bridge over a bayou where, I had been sometimes invited to ski with people from church (actually, kneeboard, very badly).
-Our bus crossed one bridge over one particular bayou.
-The bayou was maybe forty yards wide, located a few miles north of the beach.
+We crossed one Gulfport bridge that spanned over a bayou where I had been sometimes invited to ski with people from church (actually, kneeboard, very badly).
+This bayou was maybe forty yards wide, located a few miles north of the shore.
 This bayou is a narrow, deep channel, wide enough for small to medium sized boats and not much else.
-Before Katrina arrived, people drove their boats there and dropped anchor, thinking the distance from the shoreline would provide shelter from Katrina.
+Locals trying to save their boats “parked” them in the bayou, dropped anchor, thinking the distance from the shoreline would provide shelter from Katrina.

-All around, trees had no leaves.
-It was weird seeing that because it was not fall.
+Trees lost their leaves.
 Leaves were supposed to still be on the trees.
 It was such a strange scene, it being really hot, really humid, without leaves on the trees.

 Blue tarps served as temporary roofs, smurfing houses and businesses still standing.

 It was still hot, exceptionally humid.
-The air draped an oppressive, familiar blanket, over those dragging trees to curbs, restoring power, digging out carpet, constructing huge piles of debris for “the trash” to come pickup.
-The humidity made work very difficult, slowing the time and the wallow in the mess.
+Post hurricane humidity is cruel, making work difficult for those dragging trees to curbs, restoring power, digging out molded, mildewing carpet, constructing huge piles of debris for “the trash” to come pickup.

 We drove straight to the beach, across the railroad tracks which run parallel to the water, then to what was (and today still is) Edgewater Mall.
 The Mall looks over the water, and if you’ve never been there, you should know the water is not the Gulf of Mexico.
 It’s actually the waveless Mississippi Sound.
 The Gulf is a few miles out, on the other side of thin, worthless “barrier” islands.

-The parking lot of Edgewater Mall staged about one hundred power company trucks, surrounded by skeletoned strip-mall style shops.
+We pulled in to the parking lot of Edgewater Mall.
+One hundred or so power company trucks were parked there, surrounded by skeletoned strip-mall style now-former shops.
 An ice-cream place where my sister used to work.
 Restaurants, a record store, the baseball card shop I frequented in high school, fast food, stuff like that.
-Every community has this stuff.

-All that was left of it were steel beams and facade and a few walls and rotting, saltwater drenched wood and drywall, with mildewing carpet.
+All that was left of these shops were steel beams and facade and a few walls and rotting, saltwater drenched wood and drywall, with mildewing carpet.

 I stood in this lot, hands on the back of my head:

 Further down the shoreline, debarked trees were everywhere.
 There were Giant Piles of lumber, shingles, weeds, trees, cars, earth, some piles holding bodies of people and pets, other piles of medicine people need, photos that could not be replaced.
 Houses, businesses, condos, and motels and the furniture and piping and papers they held, mixed together, had been destroyed and rubblized, shoved northwest by the storm surge toward the railroad tracks where it piled up, then some of it dragged back out into the Mississippi Sound when the water receded, the rest of it left to sit there to dry out in the stifling heat and humidity.
-Atop concrete slabs wasn’t the building it held, but the debris from a different street or adjacent neighborhood.
+Concrete slabs held debris from a different street or adjacent neighborhood.